Risk management is an integral part of Caverion’s management, supervision and reporting systems. The main purpose of risk management is:

 Caverion has made significant efforts to promote compliance in order to avoid any infringements in the future.
 As part of the compliance programme all employees must complete an annual e-learning module and further training is given across the organisation.
 All new employees have to familiarise themselves with Caverion’s Code of Conduct and to take the e-learning.
 All employees are required to comply with Caverion’s Code of Conduct, which has a policy of zero tolerance on anti-competitive practices, corruption, bribery or any unlawful action.

-Caverion’s business is exposed to various risks associated with corona and the economic downturn.
+Should the new waves of the corona pandemic or new pandemics emerge, Caverion’s business would be exposed to various risks.
 These include, for example, suspension or cancellation of existing contracts by customers, lack of demand for new services, absenteeism of employees and subcontractor staff, closures of work sites and other work premises by customers or authorities and defaults in customer payments.